How to sign out other Users in Windows 10/8/7?

 Step 1.
 Right-click on the Windows Taskbar free space and select Task Manager.

 Step 2.
-Task Manager window opens.
+The Task Manager window opens.
 Switch to the Users tab.

-You can see in the above image, TestUser status is disconnected, but it is still consuming 307.8 MB memory (RAM), which is useless, and I want to sign out this account without restarting my PC.
+You can see in the above image, TestUser’s status is disconnected, but it is still consuming 307.8 MB of memory (RAM), which is useless, and I want to sign out of this account without restarting my PC.

 Step 3.
-To sign-out a user, right-click on the user and select the Sign-off option.
+To sign out a user, right-click on the username and select the Sign off option.

 Step 5.
 Confirm by clicking on the “Sign out user.”